Why Am I Running Out Of Hot Water So Fast?

 Too much demand at the same time

-Pressure-relief valve or water heater location problems
+Relief valve or water heater location problems

 Shared hot water systems in apartments